 “Oh, I’m sure it’s nothing you did to her.”

-Elise had once called Li a “sexist jerk.”
-He was glad that she was not listening.
+He felt glad that Sheraton was not listening.

 “Anyway, I’ll be back tomorrow,” the pilot said.

 After the pilot left, he watched for Garcia’s return.
-He needed to ask the scientist about the two biomatrix beads when no one was listening, in person or electronically.
+He needed to ask the scientist about the two biomatrix beads when no one was around, in person or electronically.

-Kochanski had told him that the beads were for the cancer vaccines.
-He didn’t believe it.
+Even if Kochanski had told him that the beads were for the cancer vaccines, he didn’t believe it.
 Kochanski was a habitual liar.

-“Truth is a matter of perspective,” Kochanski had also once said.
-“It’s one reason why I drink.
+“Truth is a matter of perspective,” Kochanski once said.
+“It’s one reason why I drink — to examine alternatives.
 David, you’re too serious.”

-The doorway remained empty and he finally closed his eyes.
-Daydreaming in grade school, or confined because he hadn’t done his homework and lost his recess, he used to gaze out of dusty classroom windows and dream of becoming an astronaut.
-As the whoops of children on the playground faded,he joined otherworldly creatures in his imagination.
+As a kid, he wanted to become an astronaut.
+Daydreaming in grade school, or confined because he hadn’t done his homework and lost his recess, he used to gaze out of dusty classroom windows.
+As the whoops of children outside on the playground faded, he joined otherworldly creatures in his imagination.

-There was the humanoid friend, X, out of whose forehead Campbell scooped a purple elixir that tasted like ice cream and gave him superpowers of vision.
-Then he could see that in the constellations hung edifices of ancient civilizations that had destroyed themselves.
+There was the humanoid friend, X, out of whose forehead Campbell scooped a purple elixir that tasted like ice cream and gave him vision superpowers to see that in the constellations there hung edifices of ancient civilizations that had destroyed themselves.
 He explored their giant ghost webs among stars and planets, mining secrets from eons past.

 There were many pearly planets and even people who looked like him but were unlike him.
-The Earth he knew came from a blueprint, a system designed to evolve life forms that expired with the planet, planned obsolescence, but there were so many others like it, life systems spawned by an unknown civilization.
+The Earth he knew came from a blueprint, a system designed to evolve life forms that expired with the planet, planned obsolescence, but there were so many others like his home chip of stardust on which there also existed life systems spawned by an unknown civilization.
 And there were all these beings of awareness like him, wandering like lost dogs, searching for meaning and their beloved master.

-“As a kid in grade school, I was star-hopping all over the Milky Way and beyond instead of studying,” he once told Garcia.
+He once told Garcia, “As a kid in grade school, I was star-hopping all over the Milky Way and beyond instead of studying.”

-“Only artificial intelligence can beat that biological speed.
-Mary’s cancer is no longer the same; it keeps leaping ahead of responding to the vaccines we give her.
+“Only artificial intelligence can beat nature’s biological speed.
+Mary’s cancer is no longer the same; it keeps leaping ahead of the vaccines we give her.

 “Still…,” he added, winking at David, “I’ve got a bit of imagination myself.
 I’ll die one day and before then, I hope to find a spider in our world’s web…if it’s still alive.”